idelfonsog2/us-expat-demographics/README.md

 # Project Goal

-The goal of this project is to create an ELT job using the following datasets: _, _, _, _.
-As a result, clients will have an everyday update database that will allow them to find answers to questions based on _ (inmigrations events)
+ELT data pipeline based on the following datasets: _, _, _, _.
+As a result, clients will have an everyday update database that will allow them to find answers to questions based on _ (expats in the U.S.)

 # Initial Thoughts